Top cops of Odisha, Chhattisgarh resolve to work in tandem to fight Maoists | Law-Order

 - India

-The Odisha Police and its Chhattisgarh counterpart on Tuesday resolved ''to coordinate in a more active and effective manner'' while dealing with left-wing extremism, officials said.
+The Odisha Police and its Chhattisgarh counterpart have resolved to coordinate in a more active and effective manner while dealing with left-wing extremism, officials said.

-Top police officers of the two states organised a daylong meeting here to brainstorm and discuss ideas and ways to tackle the menace, they said.
+Top police officers of the two states organised a daylong meeting here on Tuesday to brainstorm and discuss ideas and ways to tackle the menace, they said.

 Senior officers of the BSF and the CRPF also attended the meeting.